-When it comes to portability, the DuroStar DS4000S Portable Gas Generator is one of the lightest gas generators on the market and it’s quite compact.
+When it comes to portability, the DuroStar DS4000S is one of the lightest gas generators on the market, and it’s quite compact.
 It is designed for portability, especially if you get the optional wheel kit.

-Something that we like about the DuroStar DS4000S Portable Gas Generator is that it features an all-metal construction with all copper windings and surge arrest tech; this is a very durable unit with the ability to protect itself and your appliances from electrical surges.
+Something that we like about the DuroStar DS4000S is that it features all-metal construction with all copper windings and surge arrest tech; this is a very durable unit with the ability to protect itself and your appliances from electrical surges.

 What’s to like about the DuroStar DS4000S Portable Gas Generator

-Something that we really like about the DuroStar DS4000S Portable Gas Generator is how eco-friendly it is.
+Something that we really like about the DuroStar DS4000S is how eco-friendly it is.
 Being both EPA and CARB compliant makes this one of the most eco-conscious gas generators on the market.

 What’s not to like about the DuroStar DS4000S Portable Gas Generator

-What’s not so great about the DuroStar DS4000S Portable Gas Generator is that while it is portable, if you want the wheels to roll it around, you will have to purchase them separately.
+What’s not so great about the DuroStar DS4000S is that while it is portable, if you want the wheels to roll it around, you will have to purchase them separately.
 Moreover, it could use a few more outlets to plug things into.

-If you need a very small and highly portable generator that won’t cost you a fortune and is perfect for taking to the jobsite, using at the campground, or for powering relatively small appliances around the home, then the WEN 56200i Gas Inverter Generator might be a good option for you to look into.
+If you need a very small and highly portable generator that won’t cost you a fortune and is perfect for taking to the job site, using at the campground, or for powering relatively small appliances around the home, then the WEN 56200i inverter generator might be a good option for you to look into.

-By far the best feature which this WEN 56200i Gas Inverter Generator comes with is the inverter tech itself.
-This is something that helps make this generator much more fuel efficient than anything we have looked at in our review.
+The best feature this WEN 56200i inverter comes with is the inverter tech itself.
+This is something that helps make this generator much more fuel-efficient than anything we have looked at in our review.

-With that being said, the WEN 56200i Gas Inverter Generator does not have all that much power behind it, as it can produce up to 1,600 watts, thus making it the weakest generator among our reviewed products.
+With that being said, the WEN 56200i does not have all that much power behind it, as it can produce up to 1,600 watts, thus making it the weakest generator among our reviewed products.